wenrolland/TextEnhanceAI/README.md

 **1. Install Requirements**
    - Ensure Python 3.7+ is installed.
    - Install the Ollama Python package: `pip install ollama`.
-   - Pull a model in Ollama: `ollama pull llama3.1:8b`.
+   - Pull a model in Ollama
+      - If you have a GPU with 6 to 8 gb of VRAM : `ollama pull llama3.1:8b`
+      - If you don't have a GPU: `ollama pull qwen3:1.7b`.

 **2. Using uv (optional if installed)**
    - `cd TextEnhanceAI`